Vorlonhomeworld/BBCL/3 How do I get it.md

 |      LISPWORKS           | Fully Compliant           |    02/2020 (Windows Personal Edition)    |
 |      SBCL                | Mostly Conforms           |    09/27/2020                            |

-CLISP which "mostly conforms" to ANSI standsards, looks to be ok.
+CLISP which "mostly conforms" to ANSI standards, looks to be ok.
 It's a general use Common Lisp implementation, it's free to use, has an extensive help menu. **However** it hasn't been updated since 2010!
-Now, Common Lisps ANSI standard were set in 1994 and haven't been updated, so it's not likely that this implementation would be out of date with the standard, however, any programs made by humans are going to have bugs, and since bugs need to be fixed by updating the code, and this code hasn't been updated since 2010, I would be hesitant to use this even though it's available to me.
+Now, Common Lisps ANSI standards were set in 1994 and haven't been updated, so it's not likely that this implementation would be out of date with the standard, however, any programs made by humans are going to have bugs, and since bugs need to be fixed by updating the code, and this code hasn't been updated since 2010, I would be hesitant to use this even though it's available to me.